allisonhorst/palmerpenguins/README.md

 - Data are available by [TODO: INSERT LICENSE INFO HERE].

-- Please cite this data using: [TODO: GET DR. GORMAN & MARTY APPROVAL FOR CITATION THAT USERS CAN COPY & PASTE]
+- Please cite this data using: [TODO: INSERT APPROVED CITATION HERE]

 ## Summary: